 September 25, 1919

 One of the most successful terrorist attacks in which the head of state was nearly killed, was planned and carried out by terrorists from the anarchist group Russian Rebel Committee of the Revolutionary Guerrilla.

 P. Sobolev threw a bomb of great destructive power into the window.
 As a result, the house was badly damaged.
 12 people were killed.
-The most prominent victim was the secretary Vladimir Zagorski, who tried to throw a bomb in the window.
+The most prominent victim was secretary Vladimir Zagorski, who tried to throw a bomb out of the window.
 Another 55 people were injured, including Nikolai Bukharin.
 In October-November 1919 Moscow Cheka managed to liquidate the anarchists: the organizer of a terrorist attack Casimir Kavalevich and bomber Peter Sobolev, were killed during the arrest, the other, realizing that they were surrounded by security officers have committed suicide by bombing themselves, others were arrested and executed.